scriptPilot/app-framework/docs/extend-vue-root-object.md

 In this file you can modify the [Framework7 initialization parameters](http://framework7.io/docs/init-app.html) as well.
 As an example, we overwrite the `preroute()` function.

 ```
-// Export function with Vue object as argument
 module.exports = (vue) => {

-  // Add mixin
+  // Add modification as mixin with created() hook
   vue.mixin({
-    // Add created() hook
     created() {

-      // Apply only for root element
+      // Check for root element
       if (this === this.$root) {

         // Overwrite Framework7 preroute
         this.$options.framework7.preroute = (view, options) => {
-          // Log view and options
           console.log(view)
           console.log(options)
-          // Stop further page load
+          console.log('No further page load now ...')
           return false
         }

       }

-    },
+    }
   })

   return vue
 }
 ```